 How Tanker Washouts Keep Everyone Safe

 Tanker trucks ship everything from high-fructose corn syrup to cocoa powder across America.
-It is crucial to keep cargo tanks clean and sanitized in between each load.
-Food grade tank wash systems thoroughly cleanse each vessel and remove any remnants of previous cargo.
+It’s crucial to keep cargo tanks clean and sanitized in between each load.
+Food-grade tank wash systems thoroughly cleanse each vessel and remove any cargo residues.

-The U.S. Food and Drug Administration (FDA) has strict guidelines that govern the tanker tank cleaning process.
-The regulations are specific to the type of food-grade cargo being transported.
+The U.S. Food and Drug Administration (FDA) has strict food grade requirements that govern the tanker tank cleaning process.
+These regulations are specific to the type of food grade cargo being transported.
 When shipping in bulk, cross-contamination is a serious concern.

 In many instances, a shipping facility must show documentation to prove their truck was given a tanker washout before products are loaded.
 These food-grade tank wash systems are designed to prevent contamination and protect the quality of food products.
 Tanker cleanings also remove lingering odors that could affect the next load.

-Using cleaning agents designed to prevent bacterial growth protects the health of the community as well.
+Using cleaning agents that prevent bacterial growth protects the health of the community as well.
 Pest and insect control is also of utmost importance.
 While food is warehoused, an infestation may occur.
-A thorough tanker washout helps prevent any creatures from thriving.
+A thorough tanker washout helps prevent this.

-Varying food-grade tank wash systems can be used to meet the cleaning requirements of various cargo, including:
+Various food-grade tank wash systems can be used to meet the food grade requirements of several types of cargo, including: